dgurudot/app/privacy-nd.md

 **_In Short:_** _We may use cookies to collect and store your information._

 We may use cookies to access or store information.
-Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Policy.
+You can refuse certain cookies.